gnosis/dex-plasma/blockStructures.md

 *generalInfo*:

 - owner (integer id coming from the smart contract struct)
-- UTXO (unique identifier of the referred order)
+- UTXO (unique identifier of the referred orderOutput or transactionOutput)
 - signature owner,
-- double sig of previous owner
+- double sig of previous owner (this is necessary for normal transactionsdue to the double spend attack:cf.: https://ethresear.ch/t/plasma-vulnerabiltity-sybil-txs-drained-contract/1654, for spending orderOutputs, this is not necessary, as the double signature should be either public or should be challenged via the bitmap-publishing-process)

 skeletonOrder and the fields of generalInfo are packed into a RLP object.